White River Fish Sanctuary

 Can it work in Ocho Rios?

-Protect: By training and empowering local fishers as wardens (currently underway) we will vigorously protect the integrity of the no fishing area.
+Protect: By training and empowering local fishers as wardens we are vigorously protecting the integrity of this no fishing area.
+Here’s the team!

-Engage: We will continue the process already underway with local fishers and extend our outreach to local community groups and organizations to ensure continued local support and ownership of the sanctuary.
+Engage: Our wardens will continue the process underway with local fishers and extend our outreach to local community groups and organizations to ensure continued local support and ownership of the Sanctuary.

 Get on Board!